g-noth/intro-self-driving-cars/README.md

 ```
 or

-2) Start the application with npm start:
+2) Start the entire application (frontend + backend) with npm start:
 ```bash
 cd frontend
 npm i